bcorji/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0-alias

-A script that creates an alias.
+This script creates an alias.